 I’m often asked, “Is there any single common denominator that you can find in every growing church?”
 I have studied churches for many years, read about them, and visited them.
 I’ve discovered that God uses all kinds of churches, in all kinds of different ways, with all different methods and styles.
-But there is one common denominator that you can find in every growing church regardless of denomination, regardless of nationality, and regardless of size.
+But there is one common denominator that you can find in every growing church regardless of its denomination, nationality, and size.

 That common denominator is leadership that is not afraid to believe God.
 It’s the faith factor.

 Nothing starts happening until somebody starts dreaming.
 Every accomplishment started off first as an idea in somebody’s mind.
 It started off as a dream.
 It started off as a vision, a goal.
 If you don’t have a goal for your church, your default goal is to remain the same.
 If you aim at nothing, you’re definitely going to hit it.